markusproske/hue_bashlibrary/README.md

 # Mind the gap: do not change the names of these variables, the bash_library needs those...
 ip='10.0.1.8'								# IP of hue bridge
-devicetype='raspberry'						# Link with bridge: type of device username='huelibrary'						# Link with bridge: username / app name loglevel=1									# 0 all logging off, # 1 gossip, # 2 verbose, # 3 errors
+devicetype='raspberry'						# Link with bridge: type of device username='huelibrary'						# Link with bridge: username / app name (min 10 characters) loglevel=1									# 0 all logging off, # 1 gossip, # 2 verbose, # 3 errors